ss-github-code/capstone_recsys/report/report.md

 - **Deep** component is a feed-forward neural network; where the inputs are categorical features converted into embedding vectors.
 Each hidden layer performs the following computation where l = layer, f = activation function (ReLU), a(l), b(l), and w(l) are activations, bias, and weights at l-th layer: a<sup>(l+1)</sup> = f(w<sup>(l)</sup>a<sup>(l)</sup> + b<sup>(l)</sup>)<br>

 ### 3. [xDeepFM](https://arxiv.org/abs/1803.05170): Combining Explicit and Implicit Feature Interactions for Recommender Systems
+The following illustration of the architecture is taken from the [paper](https://arxiv.org/abs/1803.05170):

 <img src="https://github.com/ss-github-code/capstone_recsys/blob/main/report/images/architect_xdeepfm.png?raw=true" alt="The architecture of Wide & Deep"/>